From telematics to new mobility – a look at transportation IoT

 Businesses need better ways to securely share data

-From the factory floor to the box to the warehouse to shipping container to container ship to train to delivery truck – everything that moves is becoming connected.
+From the factory floor to the box to the warehouse to smart containers to container ship to train to delivery truck – everything that moves is becoming connected.
 As connectivity expands, organisations large and small will need to break free of their “siloes” and build ways of working which facilitate better cooperation with other sectors and companies.

 Processes will continue to become increasingly automated and efficient as proprietary systems learn to securely communicate and cooperate with other systems.
 This will require developing software with open APIs, as well as developing new cloud platforms that can “sit on top of” legacy platforms and act as a translator.
 That evolution will open new value streams and introduce new players such as data brokers.